Hitman007/FastRegister/README.md

 4. Log in
 5. Change their password.

-This method DOES in fact force the user to prove they own the email account.
+This method DOES, in fact, force the user to prove they own the email account.
 But what if you don't care about that?
 What if you just want to log themin without forcing them to confirm the email.
 There are many reasons to want this.

+This plugin:
+Allows for a sidebar widget or shortcode post form that simply asks for the user's email.
+If they enter a valid e-mail, the site simply logs them on.